FancyBaguette/Block-Bookmarks/README.md

 The *Wipe all bookmarks* menu allows you to, as the name suggests, remove all of your bookmarks in a single click.
 You can of course also remove them one by one in the *Manage bookmarks* menu.

 A **Bookmark block** consists of the Bookmark's title and the bookmarked websites icon (only of the icon if 'Compact' style is selected).
 If the icon fails to load it's replaced with a simple icon.

+## 🐞 Known bugs
+- The search bar doesn't work in the Overlay browser.

 ![Screenshot of the app with the 'Default' bookmark list style](https://media.discordapp.net/attachments/972799878956716122/1023285072926875718/default-style.png?width=960&height=540)
 ![Screenshot of the app with the 'Compact' bookmark list style](https://media.discordapp.net/attachments/972799878956716122/1023285072520024214/compact-style.png?width=960&height=540)